kjell/mcn-2020-git-haiku/index.md

-Old dark sleepy pool
+In the twilight rain
-visit the ancestral grave
+here at your flowering grave
-Splash!
+On the temple porch